zzzprojects/docs/entityframeworkcore.com/pages/articles/fixedbuffer/fixedbuffer-ef-core-what-is-new.md

 dotnet tool install --global dotnet-ef
 ```

-## It is developed for .Net Standard 2.1
+## It is developed for .NET Standard 2.1

 This new version of Entity Framework Core, is developed complying with .NET Standard 2.1, this is what allows it to have great performance improvements.
 Still, it limits the platforms where it can be used, **.NET Core 3.0 is compatible with .NET Standard 2.1, but .NET Framework is not supported**, so if you need to use it in .NET Framework, you will not be able to use Entity Framework Core 3.0.

 ## Conclusion

 The truth is that the changes offered by this new version are not limited to this.
 I wanted to highlight those that, in my opinion, are the most important or necessary to take into account if you come from working with previous versions.
-Still, I highly recommend that you take a look at the new [features](https://docs.microsoft.com/ef/core/what-is-new/ef-core-3.0/) and above all, the [list of changes that do not they are backward compatible](https://docs.microsoft.com/ef/core/what-is-new/ef-core-3.0/breaking-changes)  .
+Still, I highly recommend that you take a look at the new [features](https://docs.microsoft.com/ef/core/what-is-new/ef-core-3.0/) and above all, the [list of changes that are not backward compatible](https://docs.microsoft.com/ef/core/what-is-new/ef-core-3.0/breaking-changes)  .
 You will see that this is a very interesting new version with many improvements.